hyperledger/besu-docs/docs/Concepts/Data-Storage-Formats.md

 !!! note

-    Using `--bonsai-maximum-back-layers-to-load` does not affect the size of the database being stored, only how far back to load.
+    Using `--bonsai-maximum-back-layers-to-load` doesn't affect the size of the database being stored, only how far back to load.
     This means there is no "safe minimum" value to use with this option.

 ### Fast syncing nodes